dart-lang/site-www/src/null-safety/index.md

 The lower bound of "sdk: '>=2.9.0 <3.0.0'" must be 2.12.0 or higher to enable null safety.
 ```

-Libraries that opt out of null safety will cause analysis or
+Libraries incompatible with Dart 3 cause analysis or compilation errors.
-compilation errors:

 ```terminal
 $ dart analyze .